elexive-com/elexive-calc/resources/ModuleExplorer.md

 ## Overview

-The Module Explorer is a dynamic, visually-rich interface that allows executives to explore Elexive's consulting modules in an intuitive, self-guided manner.
-This component transforms the traditional consulting catalog from a static list into an interactive experience organized around three complementary navigation paradigms: transformation pillars, customer journey stages, and a comprehensive module list.
+The Module Explorer is a streamlined, comprehensive browse interface that allows executives to explore Elexive's complete catalog of consulting modules.
+This component provides a powerful filtering system with advanced search capabilities to help users find modules that match their specific requirements.

 > **Note:** This component adheres to the [Elexive Calculator Design Guidelines](./DesignGuidelines.md) for visual design, interaction patterns, and customer journey integration.